Sometimes we want to draw, but nothing comes to mind. It happens, and it has happened to me in the past.

 The great thing about these prompts is that you don’t need to stop at one drawing, you can make several different drawings out of just one prompt.

 There are always so many possibilities, so make lots of different studies and sketches of the things you like the best.
+You can use your colored pencils on this for that extra soft look!

 15. Your Favorite Meal